Aga Khan Foundation

 OUTDOOR EXHIBITION

-The Silk Road: A Living History exhibition has been displayed in public spaces in London and Toronto.
+The Silk Road: A Living History exhibition was shown in public spaces in London and Toronto in 2021 and 2022.

 If you are interested in hosting the exhibition, please get in touch.